Character-led design and heritage

 A variety of housing types can be seen across Waltham Forest.
 By understanding the historic qualities of housing, we can respect its unique character, while developing and retrofitting homes.

-As shown in the map to the right, distinctive housing types in Waltham Forest include Victorian and Edwardian terraces, Warner housing, Abraham flats and later inter-war developments.
+As shown in the map below, distinctive housing types in Waltham Forest include Victorian and Edwardian terraces, Warner housing, Abraham flats and later inter-war developments.

-6.11.1When planning an extension or alteration residents should consider the housing type, built form, roofscape, height, materiality and heritage.
+6.11.1When planning an extension or alteration residents should consider the housing type, built form, roofscape, height, materiality and heritage of the surrounding area.
 This will help to ensure a character-led approach to development, which is supported by Policy 53 of the Local Plan, ‘Delivering High Quality Design’.

 6.11.2Building composition and detailing specific to a certain era should be preserved wherever possible, to create distinctive and attractive residential areas throughout the borough.